Tuesday 1 December 2009

 There's a nominal charge of 50p for admission and the evening starts at 7.15pm.
 The screening will be followed by a Q&A session with the director, Ian Hawkins.

 It's always enormously rewarding to get interest from others in My DDR T-Shirt.
-Thank you to the people at EthnoFilm for
+Thank you to the people at EthnoFilm for your enthusiasm and time.

 It should be a great night (check out the poster) so maybe we'll see you there.